neoncortex/bashed/README.md

 The directory will have tags d1, and d2, and f1 will have tags d1, d2, t1, and t2.

 #### Actions:
 You can apply acions on tagged files.
-The actions are: delete, move, and command.
+The actions are: delete, move, command, inserttags, deletetags, movetags.
 These actions will be applied in the database, and in the files, that means, for example, that a delete action will delete the entries of the database, and the corresponding files in the filesystem, so be careful =D.

 ##### Deleting tagged files:
 To delete tagged files: